The Road to Artificial SuperIntelligence: A Comprehensive Survey of Superalignment: Scope and Background

-Scalable oversight is formally defined as ``the process of ensuring that a given AI system adheres to aspects of its objectives that are too costly or impractical to evaluate frequently during training''~\cite{amodei2016concreteproblemsaisafety}.
-This concept shows the need for methods that provide reliable, high-quality supervision signals, even providing such signals is highly expensive or even infeasible as the tasks become too complicated.
-Superalignment, as a specific case of scalable oversight, focuses on aligning AI with human values while also enhancing its capability, where such off-the-shelf supervision signals are unavailable.
+The goal of superalignment is to increase capabilities while aligning ASI~\citep{openai-superalignment, ibm-superalignment}.
+Superalignment is defined as ``the process of supervising, controlling, and governing artificial superintelligence systems''~\citep{ibm-superalignment}, and aims to develop methods that provide high-quality supervision signals, particularly in the absence of human oversight.
+The concept originates from scalable oversight, formally defined as ``the process of ensuring that a given AI system adheres to aspects of its objectives that are too costly or impractical to evaluate frequently during training''~\citep{amodei2016concreteproblemsaisafety}.
+This perspective highlights the challenge of guiding AI systems with supervision that scales beyond human capabilities, where obtaining reliable, high-quality supervision signals becomes increasingly costly or even infeasible as tasks grow more complex~\citep{leike2018scalable, christiano2018ai, pang2022qualityquestionansweringlong}.
+The emergence of increasingly capable models led attention to the superalignment problem as a way to ensure that AI systems remain aligned with human values as their capabilities grow~\citep{openai-superalignment}.
+Scalable oversight paradigms~\citep{kim2026researchsuperalignmentadvancealternating}, such as sandwiching~\citep{cotra} and weak-to-strong generalization (W2SG)~\citep{burns2023weaktostronggeneralizationelicitingstrong}, have emerged as promising approaches.

-Formally, superalignment is defined as ``the process of supervising, controlling, and governing artificial superintelligence systems''~\cite{ibm-superalignment} with the goal of developing methods that provide high-quality supervision signals that guide its development and behavior, even in the absence of direct human oversight or traditional feedback mechanisms such as human-labeled data or RLHF~\cite{amodei2016concreteproblemsaisafety, christiano2018ai}.
-As AI capabilities grow, these traditional methods become increasingly insufficient due to the escalating cost and expertise required for human supervision.

-Since the emergence of large-scale models and the increase in their capabilities, superalignment has gained significant attention as a means to ensure that AI systems remain aligned with human values while maintaining its capability.
-Scalable oversight techniques, such as sandwiching and weak-to-strong generalization (W2SG), have emerged as promising approaches for superalignment.